PierreCapo/react-native-image-to-socials/README.md

 # react-native-image-to-socials

+WIP
-Share images to social networks
+Share images to social networks.
+New architecture only.
+Works on iOS only.
+Support for Android incoming.

 ## Installation